Kylyi/nuxt-zenstack/README.md

 # How to repro

-Make sure to use node
+Make sure to use node@22

 ```
 pnpm install